jeremytammik/tbc/a/1915_roadmap_survey.md

 ####<a name="5"></a> The Economist on Ransomware and Cybersecurity

-Still in nthe realm of computers and technology, but not Revit API related either, *The Economist* published a nice overview explaining how [ransomware highlights the challenges and subtleties of cybersecurity](https://www.economist.com/briefing/2021/06/19/ransomware-highlights-the-challenges-and-subtleties-of-cybersecurity) and how governments want to defend themselves &ndash; and attack others.
+Still in the realm of computers and technology, but not Revit API related either, *The Economist* published a nice overview explaining how [ransomware highlights the challenges and subtleties of cybersecurity](https://www.economist.com/briefing/2021/06/19/ransomware-highlights-the-challenges-and-subtleties-of-cybersecurity) and how governments want to defend themselves &ndash; and attack others.